 An examination of the basis for adopting a positive healthy lifestyle with a major emphasis on diet, weight management, physical fitness, stress management, and substance-abuse management.
+A portion of the course has an activities component.
 This course, with one additional activity course, will fulfill the College physical education requirements for graduation.